Football in Syria

 The sport of football in the country of Syria is run by the Syrian Arab Federation for Football.
 The association administers the national football team as well as the Syrian Premier League.
 Football is the most popular sport in the country.
+Approximately 30% of the people in Syria are considered association football fans.

 Tishreen SC, Al Wahda SC, Al-Jaish SC and Al-Ittihad are amongst the most popular clubs in the country.
 All teams compete in the Syrian Premier League, the highest tier of Syrian football.

 Domestic football

-On 27 November 2004, Al-Jaish won the 2004 AFC Cup, which is similar to the European UEFA Cup.
+On 27 November 2004, Al-Jaish won the 2004 AFC Cup.
 Al Jaish was the first Syrian club to win a continental title, making it all the more interesting that the final opponent was Al Wahda, facing two Syrian clubs in the final.
 Both games took place in Abbasiyyin Stadium.
-In the first leg, in which Al Wahda was officially at home, Al Jaish won 3–2; the second leg ended 1–0 for Al Wahda.
-The fact that the first game was scored as an away game for Al Jaish, the record champions decided on the away goals rule the "Battle of Damascus" for themselves.
 Both clubs participated in 2005 in the AFC Champions League.

 In the Arab Club Champions Cup and the Arab Cup Winners' Cup forerunners of the Arab Champions League, it was Al Jaish who held up the banner of Syrian club football: between 1998 and 2000, the finals were scored twice in both competitions. but had to be defeated every four times.

 In the Asian Champions League (AFC Champions League), Al-Karamah achieved the 2006 AFC Champions League second place.
-In the final, the team was unfortunately defeated by Jeonbuk Motors of South Korea (2–0 in Korea, 2–1 at home).
+The team lost in the final to Jeonbuk Motors of South Korea (2–0 in Korea, 2–1 at home).
 In 2009, Al-Karama reached the AFC Cup final, but lost 1–1 to Al-Kuwait in the 2009 AFC Cup.
 Al-Ittihad won the 2010 AFC Cup against Al-Qadsia to become the second Syrian team to win the AFC Cup trophy.